MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMBootableMedia.md

 ```

 ### -MediaType
-Specifies the media type.
-Valid values are:

-- CdDvd
-- Usb
-- Hd
+Specify whether the media is a CD/DVD set or a removable USB drive.

 ```yaml
 Type: MediaInputType